 I am a fan of seeping things simple, and find the articles explaining complex technical information to schoolchildren an excellent source of material.
 Therefore, take a look at the BBC's Bite Size series on CPU Speed.

-Finally, to benchmark your processor speed, especially if you are thinking about upgrading the CPU, or your device, take a look at the User Benchmark site and their free software download.
+Finally, to benchmark your processor speed, especially if you are considering upgrading the CPU, or your device, take a look at the User Benchmark site and their free software download.